darkronin/reverse_braille/README.md

 # reverse_braille
-Convert text to a reverse braille string
+Convert text to a reverse braille string creating a crude matplotlib plot.

-Dependencies
-- uses matplotlib

-Currently:
-- supports one line of text only and ideally short strings (under 15 characters).
-- supports only letters a..z and '

-TODO:
+Reversing and mirroring characters is time-consuming and takes time away from learning braille so this program does it for you

+Features:
 - support multiline
-- support longer strings
 - support full alphabet as per https://en.wikipedia.org/wiki/Braille_ASCII
+- enter an empty string to exit

+TODO:
 - support printing full braille dots or only outlines to save ink